 Make productive use of hunger; don’t starve the child into submission

-Consider the child’s point of view with eating
+Consider children’s point of view with eating

-The child will not do, not do, not do, then do
+Children will not do, not do, not do, then do

 Doing sDOR properly brings big rewards

 Skye’s and her son’s trauma has turned into a success story “Like I said earlier – what I was told for years was the sDOR was nothing of the sort.
 It’s been only a few days – maybe a week – and I already see a HUGE improvement.
 My son is relaxed and happy at family meals and I actually enjoy them, as well.
 I can’t remember ever looking forward to them.
 I never thought I would, and yet, here we are.”